BavoDC/BavoDC.github.io/index.md

 I did my PhD in Actuarial Science at the KU Leuven, under the supervision of professor dr [Katrien Antonio](https://katrienantonio.github.io/){:target="_blank"}.
 My research focused on the development and evaluation of predictive modeling techniques within actuarial science.
 In my research, I assessed the performance of both statistical and machine learning methods.
 Another part of my research focused on the development of fraud detection models using social network features.
 Here, I examined both the methodological and practical part.
 If you want to read my PhD thesis, you can do so by clicking on this [link](./Thesis/DoctoralThesis_BavoDCCampo.pdf).

+Before my PhD, I worked as a biostatistian in the International Ovarian Tumor Analysis ([IOTA](https://www.iotagroup.org/)) group and I stayed connected to biomedical research throughout my whole career.
+In the IOTA group, I was part of an interdisciplinary team of researchers connected to UZ Leuven and KU Leuven.
+I worked on numerous projects, which provided me with a firm and solid basis in biostatistics.
+Furthermore, my main research projects focused on the development and validation of clinical prediction models.

 # Work experience
 A detailed overview of my work experience and skills is given in my CV, which you can access via this [link](./CV/CurriculumVitaeCampoBavoGeneral.pdf).
 If you are interested in my publications, click on this [link](https://lirias.kuleuven.be/cv?Username=U0095171){:target="_blank"}.